The real cost of dementia care

 Some of Britain’s best known personalities are involved in the campaign, including: Sir Terry Pratchett, Lily Allen, Paul O’Grady, Alesha Dixon, Chris Martin, Meera Syal, and Amanda Holden.
 They’ve all taken part in a moving short film singing the Beatle’s classic With A Little Help From My Friends and encouraging people to sign up as a Dementia Friend.
 Volunteers who take part in the scheme will be able to attend free sessions to learn how to spot the signs of dementia and offer support for sufferers.
 You can watch the campaign film here.

-Darren Housden, UK Business Development Manager, Comfort Keepers UK, said:
+Darren Housden, UK Business Development Manager, Prestige Nursing + Care, said:

 “One in three people over 65 will develop dementia so a campaign like Dementia Friends is crucial to encourage more people to learn more about the disease and help take us a step closer towards a dementia-friendly society.
 We know that the mind-body connection is critical to the overall well-being of older people.
-We offer an Interactive Caregiving approach which adds meaning and enjoyment to the lives of many older people as well as a sense of self-worth and greater independence, which is the goal of Comfort Keepers’ home care service.”
+We offer an Interactive Caregiving approach which adds meaning and enjoyment to the lives of many older people as well as a sense of self-worth and greater independence, which is the goal of Prestige Nursing + Cares’ home care service.”

-Find out more about Comfort Keeper’s Interactive CaregivingTMapproach to caring for those with Alzheimer’s or dementia here.
+Find out more about Prestige Nursing + Care’s Interactive CaregivingTMapproach to caring for those with Alzheimer’s or dementia here.